A No Intro Show

 - There was then a quick cut to Chevy Chase in the audience with a humorous note, "Used to work on this show."

-- Once again, Jane Curtin does another good job on an average night of the news.
+- Once again, Jane Curtin does another excellent job on an average night of the news.

 - The news commercial played off the opening sketch playing the boxing match that NBC overpaid for once again.
-This time there is a PSA type voice over explaining why blacks are better at boxing in an extremely racist sketch saying that it has to do with education ending with the quote "A better educated Blackman is a weaker opponent."
-Though there was a humorous tone to the delivery, there was no twist on the stereotype so any sense of satire really missed the mark.
+This time there is a PSA type voiceover explaining why blacks are better at boxing in an incredibly racist sketch saying that it has to do with education ending with the quote "A better educated Blackman is a weaker opponent."
+Though there was a humorous tone to the delivery, there was no twist on the stereotype, so any sense of satire really missed the mark.

-- The news returns and Emily Litella is a no show.
+- The news returns and Emily Litella is a no-show.
 Jane has to call her on the phone to get to the joke, "Leave your message at the Jeep."
-I wonder if Jane isn't joking when she says she doesn't like this routine because I love the character when she seems into the joke but I don't really like this trended of her having a half-assed approach to her rage.
+I wonder if Jane isn't joking when she says she doesn't like this routine because I love the character when she seems into the joke but I don't really like this trend of her having a half-assed approach to her rage.

 - Barbara Wawa then interviews Richard Burton where the two talk funny about his marriage to Elizabeth Taylor and other rumors about his life.